DraftKings Inc. (DKNG) Shares Soar Above 1-Year High - News Heater

 Conclusion

-In summary, DraftKings Inc. (DKNG) has had a better performance as of late.
-Analysts have bullish opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+To put it simply, DraftKings Inc. (DKNG) has had a better performance in recent times.
+Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.